Professor Alaina Ammit

 Professor Carol Armour

 Professor Armour has worked in the area of asthma research at a basic scientific and clinical level.
 Her investigations span the breadth of asthma research from the cellular mechanisms to the translation of new ways to treat asthma within the health system.
 She is on the Australian Respiratory Council, The National Asthma Council and has chaired the National Asthma Monitoring Advisory Committee, worked on the National Therapeutic Guidelines and the Australian Medicines Handbook.
 From 2003 ‑ 2006 she was a member of the NHMRC Research Committee and was the Chair of the Training Awards Committee.
 She was Pro‑Vice Chancellor, Research, at The University of Sydney, from 2006‑2009.
 In 2005 she was made a Fellow of the Pharmaceutical Society for her services to the profession, and she was awarded the Australasian Pharmaceutical Science Association (APSA) medal for research in 2007.
-She is currently an Associate Dean in the Faculty of Medicine and a Professor of Pharmacology in the Sydney Medical School.
+She is currently a Professor of Pharmacology in the Faculties of Medicine and Health.
 She is the Executive Director of the Woolcock Institute of Medical Research.

 Professor Sinthia Bosnic-Anticevich